TDA283-compiler-construction/project/project/code_generation.md

 and a compiler infrastructure, i.e. a collection of software components for manipulating (e.g. optimizing) LLVM code and backends for various architectures.
 LLVM has a large user base and is actively developed.
 A lot of information and code to download can be found at the LLVM web site `http://www.llvm.org`.
-You must use the \$llvmversion$\ version in this course; the [testsuite](/tester) has only guaranteed support forthis particular version.

 Also LLVM code comes in two formats, a human-readable assembler format (stored in `.ll` files) and a binary bitcode format (stored in`.bc` files).
 Your